-On June 30 2021, the SSMU released a statement, which underlined the fact that "many McGill students and faculty have been doxxed in the past few years on public websites like Canary Mission, in an effort to 'punish' them for pro-Palestine activism."
+On June 30 2021, the SSMU released a statement, which underlined informing the student body that "many McGill students and faculty have been doxxed in the past few years on public websites like Canary Mission, in an effort to 'punish' them for pro-Palestine activism."
 Furthermore, the SSMU Executive Committee pledged to "stand against such abhorrent profiling, repression, surveillance and harassment of our fellow students."
+An ongoing independent and confidential investigation was launched through a third-party service to assess the magnitude and protect those wanting to come forward.